Borrelia Antibody (CSF)

 What do my test results mean?

-Some Borrelia antibodies in the blood are likely to spread to your CSF, so finding them in your CSF does not necessarily mean you have central nervous system Lyme disease.
-A higher level of antibodies to Lyme disease in your CSF than in your blood means that the antibodies may be multiplying there and that the disease has spread to your central nervous system.
+Some Borrelia antibodies in the blood are likely to spread to your CSF.
+This means that finding them in your CSF may not mean you have central nervous system Lyme disease.
+A higher level of antibodies to Lyme disease in your CSF than in your blood means that the antibodies may be multiplying there.
+This means that the disease has spread to your central nervous system.

 You will likely be diagnosed with central nervous system Lyme disease if your test results show most or all of these conditions: